Former champion and women’s pound-for-pound queen Christy Martin has spoken openly about almost losing her life to domestic violence.

 Martin reveals why she didn’t let the shooting keep her out of the ring.

 She also breaks down how women’s boxing can learn from the UFC and gives female fighters some advice.

 “As soon as I came too in the hospital, that was the first thing I told everybody, I want to go back to the gym,” Martin told Brian Custer.
 “I’m going back to the ring.
 I’m going to fight again.

-“God left me here for a reason, and I have to do good on that reason.
+“God left me here for a reason, and I have to do good for that reason.

-“I go out and speak at jails, domestic violence shelters, anyplace anytime, where ever.
+“I go out and speak at jails, domestic violence shelters, anytime, wherever.
 Any opportunity I get to share my story and bring awareness to domestic violence, I do it.